river-sneed/goat-run/README.md

 ![Image of Billy](https://github.com/river-sneed/py.game_platformer/blob/master/assets/goat/goat_walk1.png)

-## Enemies

 ## How do I play this fantastic creation?
--use the arrow keys to move side to side and use the space bar to jump to ~~kill~~ smother cute little bears and farmers with love eat all the hay and get to the end of each level
+-use the arrow keys to move side to side and use the space bar to jump to ~~kill~~ smother cute little bears and farmers with love

+-eat all the hay and get to the end of each level

 -collect hearts to stay alive and if you fill up the horn of life you can gain an extra life